Human Rights in the UK

 The Bill will remain faithful to the basic principles of human rights which the United Kingdom signed up to in the original European Human Rights Convention, but it will reverse the mission creep that has meant human rights law being used for more and more purposes, and often with little regard for the rights of society as a whole. …”

+a.
+“These proposals threaten to create domestic constitutional difficulties and to undermine our international reputation and influence for entirely illusory benefits.
 “It ought to be obvious to the paper’s authors that such an outcome is impossible without destroying the Convention’s effectiveness.
 Why should a state subject to an adverse judgement comply with it if the UK can ignore its own?
 The proposal undermines entirely the principles that underpin international law.
 It represents a failure of ambition by the Conservative Party on the global promotion of human rights, and is contrary to the line we have previously maintained in government.”

 b.
 “Travellers will be expected to obey planning laws and keep out of green belt land, even where no provision has been made for lawful sites for them and their families.
 ‘Foreign criminals’ will be unable to use rights to family life to avoid removal.
 Rights are not for criminals, particularly foreigners, villains, or other undeserving folk.
 At a stroke, the notion of universal human rights disappears.
 And the other thing that will disappear is judicial independence — the careful, case-by-case judicial balancing of personal rights against public interest considerations, a balancing process which lies at the heart of the Convention, but is in danger of being swept away by restrictive blanket rules.”